Automattic/simplenote-electron/README.md

 6. The dev server will start on [http://localhost:4000](http://localhost:4000), and the Electron app will launch automatically.
 7. For all logging from Electron to be printed to the terminal (e.g. `console.log` statements within `app.js`), you might need to set `env ELECTRON_ENABLE_LOGGING=1`.

 _Note: Simplenote API features such as sharing and publishing will not work with development builds.
-Due to a limitation of `make` installation paths used for build cannot have spaces._
+Due to a limitation of `make`, installation paths used for build cannot have spaces._

 ## Building